-Dad had traded in his trust little 1,000cc Opel Kadett on a used Mercedes-Benz 180 Ponton.
-It was then the only car on the road that could maintain sixty miles per hour all day without running a main bearing.
+Dad had traded in his trusty little 1,000cc Opel Kadett on a used Mercedes-Benz 180 Ponton.
+It was then the only car on the road that could maintain sixty miles per hour (100kmh) all day without running a main bearing.
 In fact, it could sit at top speed all day and beg for more.
 It didn’t overheat or burn engine oil.
 In the 1960s, that was almost miraculous.

 So, early one morning, we were woken and dressed in our best attire.
-The tiny starts twinkled and the man in sickle moon nodded.
+The tiny stars twinkled and the man in sickle moon nodded.
 The Merc wafted along the gravel farm roads with aplomb.
 We felt no jerks or bumps as the soft suspension ironed out any irregularities.
 Soon, we hit the tarmac to cover the 900km to Montagu.
 In about 550km, we would make a short stop in Beaufort West to visit my uncle & aunt but also to fill up the fuel tank.

 Nobody in those days had money for overnighting and we often drove a thousand miles in one day.
 We didn’t stop every two hours but pressed on.
 However, if the driver felt fatigued, he’d pull over at what I had called a “hungry table” by the roadside.
 These little concrete fixtures were a friendly sight, sometimes under shady trees but mostly out in the open.